flows-network/docs/docs/getting-started/flow-dashboard/setting.md

 After that, you can search for your flow using `#tag_name` on My Flows page.

-## Suspend and delete the flow
+## Pause or delete the flow

-Under the Danger Zone section, you can suspend and delete your flow.
+Under the Danger Zone section, you can pause or delete your flow.

-Suspending a flow is revocable.
+Pausing a flow is revocable.
 This action is only applicable when the flow is running.
-Once suspended, a flow can't be triggered and hence there is no actions.
+Once paused, a flow can't be triggered and hence there is no actions.

 Deleting a flow is irrevocable.
 Make sure to double-check before deleting a flow.